Quick answer

 When babies can eat peach

-Babies can eat peach from around 6 months when starting solids.
+Babies can eat peach from around 6 months, once they're starting solids.

 See our first foods for baby guide for more ideas.